R-Tuning: Instructing Large Language Models to Say `I Don't Know': Refusal-Aware Instruction Tuning

 The refusal-aware data is further constructed by incorporating a prompt template.
 We introduce a \textbf{padding} method, which keeps the original labels while appending the uncertainty expression at the end.
 The template is

 The certain dataset $D_1$ is constructed by appending "I am sure" after the template, while the uncertain dataset $D_0$ is constructed by appending "I am unsure" after the template.
 The prompt we are using is \textit{Are you sure you accurately answered the question based on your internal knowledge?} As shown in Figure~\ref{RefTuning_method}, by appending certain and uncertain expressions, {\ModelName} teaches the model to express uncertainty toward questions.
 This template provides all label knowledge to the model while instructing them to express uncertainty at the same time.
-On the contrary, we can also directly replace the label word with uncertainty expressions for uncertain questions.
-We call this strategy the \textbf{replacement} method and investigate the effectiveness of it in Section~\ref{sec:replace-identification}.
+On the contrary, we can also directly replace the label word with uncertainty expressions.
+We call this strategy as \textbf{replacement} method and investigate its effectiveness in Section~\ref{sec:replace-identification}.